13 Vintage Barbie Dolls That Are Worth a Fortune Today

 The same Barbie who inspired imagination—and evoked controversy—for generations is worth a fortune to collectors worldwide today.

-OK, so this doll isn’t technically a Barbie doll, but she was the inspiration for Ruth Handler, the creator of Barbie, so many collectors view her as a Barbie.
+OK, so this doll isn't technically a Barbie doll, but she was the inspiration for Ruth Handler, the creator of Barbie, so many collectors view her as a Barbie.
 Bild Lilli was made popular by German cartoonist Reinhard Beuthien who created a comic based on this sassy, sexy, fashionista who knew what she wanted and how to get it.
-“Her curvy figure and arched eyebrows were controversial then and Barbie’s figure is still controversial today!” says Britten Follett, Barbie Collector, a 2005 Mattel Barbie Collector Advisory Panelist.
+"Her curvy figure and arched eyebrows were controversial then and Barbie's figure is still controversial today!" says Britten Follett, Barbie Collector, a 2005 Mattel Barbie Collector Advisory Panelist.
+(Here are some real Barbie controversies you completely forgot about.)
 Handler wanted her own daughter, Barbie to have a doll that inspired her (and other girls) to know they could be anything they wanted to be.
 Auction site Ruby Lane currently lists a Bild Lilli for $1,195.
-Did you know Barbie has a last name?
-Here’s Barbie’s official name.

 Barbie debuted on March 9, 1959, at the New York Toy Fair to skeptical buyers.
-After all, little girls loved their life-size baby dolls that they could cuddle and “nurture,” while Barbie was miniature in comparison and not the least bit cuddly.
-In stark contrast, she was adorned in a black and white swimsuit, signature ponytail, and had a “Bild Lilli-esque” sideward glance.
+After all, little girls loved their life-size baby dolls that they could cuddle and "nurture," while Barbie was miniature in comparison and not the least bit cuddly.
+In stark contrast, she was adorned in a black and white swimsuit, signature ponytail, and had a "Bild Lilli-esque" sideward glance.
 Still, Barbie took the toy world by storm and has been popular ever since.
-“Every collector dreams of the day they find her hidden at a garage sale,” says Britten Follett, collector.
+"Every collector dreams of the day they find her hidden at a garage sale," says Britten Follett, collector.
 Barbie originally cost just $3, but Follett says you can expect to shell out between $8,000 to $10,00 for a mint-in-box (MIB) edition.
-Check out the most popular toy from the year you were born.
+She's one of the 13 vintage Barbie dolls that are worth a fortune today.

 Collectors consider Black Christie to be the first real Black Barbie, even though Black Francie was introduced a year earlier.
-Collectors viewed Francie as a “white” version of Barbie with the exact same facial features while Christie had a new mold creating her own look and when you pulled the string, she talked.
+Collectors viewed Francie as a "white" version of Barbie with the exact same facial features while Christie had a new mold creating her own look and when you pulled the string, she talked.
 But Black Francie actually sells for more than Black Christie at $500 to $2,500 dollars, depending on condition.
-Black Christie is currently listed NRFB (never removed from box) on eBay for $599.
+An NRFB (never removed from box) Black Christie once went for $599 on eBay.
+Meet the most diverse Barbie dolls ever made.

 Barbie Loves The Improvers (1968)